sou0913/query_reviewer/README.md

  * Fixes for deprecation warnings and for 1.9 compatiblity
  * Converts templates to more modern foo.html.erb naming

+As of August 2011, This has become the "official" version to use.
+David has deprecated the [original repo](https://github.com/dsboulder/query_reviewer) and recommends that people looking for this utility use this fork instead.
-Last commit to the main repository was on March 30th, 2009.
-This fork compiles a variety of patches that were made since that time along with additional work to support compatibility with 1.9 and Rails 3. **Also:** If anyone else creates generally useful enhancements to this utility please start by forking this and then issue me a pull request.
+This fork compiles a variety of patches that were made since that time along with additional work to support compatibility with 1.9 and Rails 3.
+**Also:** If anyone else creates generally useful enhancements to this utility please start by forking this and then issue me a pull request.

 **Note:** This plugin should work for Rails 2.X and Rails 3.
-Support for Rails 3 has been confirmed in the latest revision (with fixed deprecation warnings).
+If you run into issues, please file a bug report or send a pull request.
+I consider this new fork to be a group effort so if you want to be added as a contributor to help maintain this, please let me know!

+## Database Limitations ##

+As of right now, this plugin  supports analyzing queries **only for MySQL**.
+I consider this the primary **limitation** of this gem.
+I am now using PostgreSQL for a number of my projects and the "EXPLAIN" output is totally different.
+Several people have started a PostgreSQL adapter for this plugin, but none that are mature enough to include here.

+If anyone is interested at taking a stab at implementing PostgreSQL support for this utility, that would be hugely appreciated!
+I hope this plugin can come to support all the major Rails adapters over time.

 ## Installation ##